ETAP Forum in Namibia, Africa

 Combatting cyber crime while advancing internet inclusion for all

-The IST-Africa 2017 Conference takes place 31 May - 02 June 2017 as part of IST-Africa Week 2017.
-An activity of IST-Africa, which is supported by the European Commission and African Union Commission and co-funded under the EU Framework Programme, IST-Africa 2017 is the twelfth in an annual conference series bringing together senior representatives from leading public, private, education and research organizations, to discuss ICT policy, showcase research results and share knowledge.
+The IST-Africa 2017 Conference took place 31 May - 02 June 2017 as part of IST-Africa Week 2017.
+An activity of IST-Africa, which is supported by the European Commission and African Union Commission and co-funded under the EU Framework Programme, IST-Africa 2017 was the twelfth in an annual conference series bringing together senior representatives from leading public, private, education and research organizations, to discuss ICT policy, showcase research results and share knowledge.

-As well as sharing experiences and good practices, IEEE ETAP Forum participants will discuss issues, barriers and opportunities associated with achieving a safe, secure, trusted, affordable internet for all.
+As well as sharing experiences and good practices, IEEE ETAP Forum participants discussed issues, barriers and opportunities associated with achieving a safe, secure, trusted, affordable internet for all.
 This objective is a key enabler of the United Nations Sustainable Development Goals (SDGs).
 Learn more in the event backgrounder about the conference theme, Cybersecurity: Combatting cybercrime while advancing internet inclusion for all.

 - IEEE ETAP Forum Recap: Presented at IST-Africa